 And that creates the misconception that eco-friendly, responsible and – my least favorite of these terms – “conscious” travel have to be something other than “fun.”

-Then there’s the other camp of bad advice about sustainable travel: Nuggets like “travel locally!”
+Then there’s the other camp of bad advice about sustainable travel: Nuggets like “just travel locally!”

 It’s true, but we all know it’s not the same category.
 And does that advice mean the rest of your travel – when you do eventually go outside your home state – can’t be done more sustainably?

-So I think we need a different way of thinking about sustainable travel: These are a few really simple ideas for how to do any kind of trip in a greener way.
+So I think we need a different way of thinking about sustainable travel.
+And in this guide, you’ll find a few really simple ideas for how to do any kind of travel in a more eco-friendly way.